MaxencePPierre/core-abstract/README.md

 Endpoints available:
 - `GET /ping`: Verify the service is alive
 - `GET /stock`: Return the current stock
-- `POST /stock/shoe`: Add a shoe model along with the quantity
+- `PATCH /stock/shoe`: Add a shoe model along with the quantity
-- `POST /stock/shoes`: Add several shoes and their quantities
+- `PATCH /stock/shoes`: Add several shoes and their quantities

 ## Run the application